NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scatter_tool/Workshop/Siggraph2022_Scatter_Workshop.md

 >#### <b>Step 8.2: Randomize your Parameters</b>

-Scatter your prims again changing the Random parameters along the different axis.
+Scatter your prims again changing the `Random` parameters along the different axis.

+What does Random do?
+The `Random` parameter in `Scatter Tool` is a scalar factor that multiples against a random number and is then added to the uniform distribution for each object.

+For example: If the `Distance` parameter is set to 20, each other be would distanced at 0, 20, 40, etc. If you add a `Random` parameter of 15 then it turns into 0 = (15 * random_number_gen), 20 + (15 * random_number_gen), etc.

 >:bulb:Press play when you are finished
 >